 Who we are

 James River Women+ (JRW) is dedicated to supporting and promoting the inclusion of gender diverse paddlers within the whitewater community.
-JRW expands access to the James River Park System, and more specifically, the James River, by supporting access to water paddling sports to those who may not otherwise have the means or support to get involved.
+JRW expands access to the James River Park System in Richmond, Virginia, and more specifically, the James River, by supporting access to water paddling sports to those who may not otherwise have the means or support to get involved.

 JRW started with a group of friends in 2015, as a way to support each other’s endeavors on the river.
 The following grew over subsequent years, as new women entered the sport.
 Officially, the group took a hiatus between 2018 and 2020, as the founders moved onto different career pursuits, but informal paddles continued.